 Please note that Qatar and the UAE are not the best of friends.
 Therefore there are no direct flights available between the two Middle Eastern countries.

-It is recommendable to book a road transfer from/to Dubai airport to your hotel and/or between Dubai and Abu Dhabi in advance.
+It is recommendable to book a road transfer from/to the airport to your hotel and/or between Dubai and Abu Dhabi in advance.

 Many thanks to all the great people at AZM UAE, MEALIS and Arvid for making my UAE trips so memorable!